 If you’re looking for high-quality eyepieces that are built to last, consider this kit from Celestron.
 Not only does it have a Plössl eyepiece with high magnification power, but it also has a Kellner eyepiece.
 Kellner models utilize three optical components and are well-known to reduce chromatic aberration.
 The lenses are treated to ensure that the final image has high contrast and true color correction.

 - Works with telescopes that use 1.25-inch eyepieces

 Don’t let the simplicity of this product fool you.
 It packs a lot of magnifying punch!
-It’s a Plössl eyepiece that fits most telescopes.
+It’s a Plössl eyepiece that fits most telescopes, not just Orion telescopes.
 What sets it apart from others on the market is the impressively short focal length of 3.5mm.
 The eyepiece can increase the magnification power of your telescope significantly.
 You’ll be able to view fine details of the moon and take a closer look at distant celestial objects.

 Types of Eyepieces Available

 During your search, you’ll encounter three different eyepiece designs.
 While most of these designs are universally compatible, there are some subtle differences when it comes to the viewing experience.